💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 Conquer Local Community [NEEDS WORK]

 Conquer Local Community is a forum where partners can interact.
 Unfortunately, like any new community, it suffers from low engagement.
-Most of the posts are from Vendasta employees who are encouraged-slash-forced to seed it with their own questions.
+Most of the posts are from Vendasta employees who are encouraged to seed it with their own questions.
 It’ll be a while before it’s a vibrant, flourishing community.

 Conquer Local Podcast [GOOD]